-- Graphic Design (AFA) (p.
-11)

-- · Graphic Design Concentration AA (p.
-12)
+• Graphic Design (AFA)(Plan Code: LASFGAA) (p.

-- · Studio Art (AFA) (p.
 13)

-- · Studio Arts Concentration (p.
-15)
+• Studio Arts (AFA)(Plan Code: LASFSAA) (p.
+14)

-Graphic Design (AFA)
+Graphic Design (AFA)(Plan Code: LASFGAA)

 Academic Plans, known as programs, include an overview description and a summary of program requirements.
 You can search the online catalog via the Academic Plan links on the right for a desired program or a specific course information.